libdither/libdither/ideas/dither.md

 Potential Decentralized Applications that can be created with Dither:

 Chat/Communication Apps, Video Sharing, Social Media, Comment systems, File Syncronization, Encrypted Backup, Voting systems, Exchanges, Crowdfunding, VCS, Stores, Serverless Games, Remote Machine Control, etc.

+# Core Tenants
+These are the Core Tenants of Dither that the project will strive for.

+**Dither should be as modular as possible.**
+ - There should be no part of Dither that is hard to replace with a different implementation.

+**Dither protocols and formats should be able to interoperate with most other protocols and formats.**
+ - One example of this would be allowing someone to pull comments from Reddit / Youtube into Dithca and hosting them in a decentralized manner.
+ - Another example might be Dithca storing Reddit / Youtube credentials and being able to optionally interact with comment threads pulled from centralized websites.

+**Dither should rely on itself as much as possible for every aspect of development and usage.**
+ - Code Versioning, Storage, Building, Distribution, and Communication should all run through Dither as much as possible.

 # Structure
  - Network Layer (Provided by libp2p)